-In the last row of Table~\ref{tab:ood_chime}, we apply DOVER-Lap~\cite{raj2021dover} to fuse the diarization results obtained from beamformed recordings of each microphone array.
-Without any domain adaptation, our system achieves a DER of 33.3\% (with a 0.25 second collar) on the CHiME-6 evaluation set, which is competitive as the third-place submission in the CHiME-7 challenge\footnote{\url{https://www.chimechallenge.org/challenges/chime7/task1/results}}.
-It should be noted that using BeamformIT on each device independently is not permitted under the official rule of the CHiME-7 challenge.
-However, our objective here is to explore the out-of-domain generalization ability of our method, rather than to compete within the challenge framework.
-Our results indicate that the pruned model not only performs competitively on in-domain datasets, but also generalizes well to challenging out-of-domain scenarios.
+In the last row of Table~\ref{tab:ood_chime}, we apply DOVER-Lap~\cite{raj2021dover} to fuse the diarization outputs obtained from the beamformed recordings of each microphone array.
+Without any domain adaptation, our system achieves a DER of 33.3\% (with a 0.25\,s collar) on the CHiME-6 evaluation set, which is comparable to the third-place system in the CHiME-7 challenge\footnote{\url{https://www.chimechallenge.org/challenges/chime7/task1/results}}.
+It should be noted that applying BeamformIt independently to each device is not permitted under the official CHiME-7 rules.
+Nevertheless, our objective here is to analyze the out-of-domain generalization capability of our method rather than to compete within the challenge framework.
+Overall, these results demonstrate that the pruned models maintain competitive performance on in-domain datasets and generalize effectively to challenging out-of-domain conditions.